hucker/ten8t/README.md

 ## Philosophy

-I designed the API to prioritize flexibility and user experience.
+I designed the "API" to prioritize flexibility and dev. experience.
 Rather than requiring strict parameter formats, the library intelligently handles various input types to save users time and reduce friction.

-The API accepts multiple formats for common inputs:
+The API often times accepts data in multiple types:

 1) Lists of strings can be passed as space-delimited strings (`"foo fum quux"`), single values (`"foo"`), conventional lists (`["foo"]`), or even empty values (`""`, `[]`, `None`)